The Voice CMS provides a powerful WYSIWYG editor for modifying the pages and content within your website.

 However, the formatting capabilities of an external editor and the WYSIWYG editor are often different and this can cause strange layout problems.
 This is especially true of the more feature rich editors such as Microsoft Word.

-Similarly if you are pasting content from another editor and it appears badly formatted try using the Paste as Plain Text button .
+If you are pasting content from another editor and it appears badly formatted try using the Paste as text option in the Edit menu.

 This will attempt to remove formatting from the content which will give you a better starting position to get the page to look as you would like.